c2FmZQ/c2FmZQ/README.md

 * Open your server URL in a browser: `https://${DOMAIN}/${path-prefix}/`.
 This requires `--enable-webapp` to be set on the server.
 Or,
 * Open https://c2fmzq.org/pwa/ and enter your server URL in the `Server` field.
 This works with or without `--enable-webapp`, Or,
-* Clone https://github.com/c2FmZQ/c2FmZQ.github.io, and publish it on your own web site, Or,
+* Clone https://github.com/c2FmZQ/c2FmZQ.github.io, and publish it on your own web site.
-* Try it in a github codespace.
-Create a [codespace](https://github.com/codespaces) for the `c2FmZQ/c2FmZQ` repository, open the terminal, and run:
-  * `cd c2FmZQ`
-  * `go run ./c2FmZQ-server --enable-webapp --passphrase=test`
-  * Select `Open in Browser`.

 Currently implemented: